hybridsjs/hybrids/README.md

 [![build status](https://img.shields.io/travis/hybridsjs/hybrids/master.svg?style=flat)](https://app.travis-ci.com/github/hybridsjs/hybrids)
 [![coverage status](https://img.shields.io/coveralls/github/hybridsjs/hybrids.svg?style=flat)](https://coveralls.io/github/hybridsjs/hybrids?branch=master)

-A JavaScript framework for creating fully-featured web applications, components libraries, and single web components with unique declarative and functional architecture.
+**hybrids** is a JavaScript UI framework for creating fully-featured web applications, components libraries, or single web components with unique mixed declarative and functional architecture.

+The main goal of the library is to provide a complete set of tools for building UI components, managing complex data sources, creating app flows with the client-side structural routing, and localizing it for the worldwide markets.
+Everything without external dependencies.

+All of the parts of the library follow the same unique concepts making it easy to understand and use.

 ## Quick Look

-### Component Model
+### The Simplest Component Structure

 The component model is based on plain objects and pure functions*, still using the [Web Components API](https://developer.mozilla.org/en-US/docs/Web/Web_Components) under the hood: